 - Data aggregation – users need to be able to easily access and integrate with all the data sources across their Azure environment, collect the generated data, whether logs or metrics, and store this data in a centralized data store.

 - Data ingestion – data pipelines are responsible for handling large amounts of data and in some cases can come under a substantial amount of pressure that results in failing components.
-Data shippers, and the storage backends they ship the data to, must be designed to be resilient enough to handle large and fluctuant volumes of data.
+Shippers, and the storage backends they ship the data to, must be designed to be resilient enough to handle large and fluctuant volumes of data.

 - Data storage – the data collected from the different Azure data sources must be stored in a centralized data store that can provide the scale required to support data growth and data bursts.
 The last thing you want to face when diagnosing a production issue is a failing datastore because you reached capacity.